 Al-Baghdadi said that the battle for Baghouz demonstrated the “barbarism and brutality” of the West and the “courage, steadfastness and resilience of the nation of Islam.”

 “This steadfastness shocked the hearts of the Crusaders in what increased their rage,” he added.

 Referring to the setbacks in battle, he said the “brothers” of the many fallen fighters “will avenge that, as they will not forget as long as they have blood in their veins, and there will be a battle after this one.”

 It is unclear when or where the video was filmed.
-Al-Baghdadi spoke slowly and haltingly in the video.
+Al-Baghdadi appeared to be in good health, although he spoke slowly and sometimes haltingly in the video.

-Although largely seen as a symbolic figurehead of the global terror network — he was described as “irrelevant for a long time” by a coalition spokesman in 2017 — al-Baghdadi’s capture would be a coveted prize for the various players across both Syria and Iraq.
+Although largely seen as a symbolic figurehead of the global terror network, al-Baghdadi’s capture would be a coveted prize for the various players across both Syria and Iraq.

 But so far, he has eluded the Americans, Russians, Syrians, Iraqis and Kurds.

 “Our battle today is a war of attrition to harm the enemy, and they should know that jihad will continue until doomsday,” al-Baghdadi said.